diku-dk/ap-e2024-pub/week4/README.md

 - `APL.Monad`: Extend the `Functor` instance for `EvalOp` to include the new state effects.

-- `APL.InterpPure`: Extend the code for `runEval` to include the new state effects.
+- `APL.InterpPure`: Extend the code for `runEval` to include support for the new state effects.

 #### Hints

 You'll have to modify `runEval'` to take a new parameter--the state:

-`APL.InterpPure`:
 ```
+-- APL.InterpPure:
 runEval' :: Env -> State -> EvalM a -> a
 ```